harding/bitcoinops.github.io/_includes/specials/taproot/xx-ln-with-taproot.md

 ### Taproot-addressed Channels

-Privacy is multifaceted, and one facet has always been the correlation between the base layer and the Lightning layer.

-Now, one solution that has been passed around for improving the decorrelation between the base layer and the Lightning layer has been unpublished channels.
+One solution for improving the decorrelation between the base layer and the Lightning layer has been unpublished channels---channels whose existence isn't gossiped on Lightning.
-Published channels point to a particular funding outpoint on the blockchain, and are widely gossiped on Lightning.
-Thus, published channels tell everyone that a particular node owns funds in a particular onchain outpoint, which can then be used to assist onchain ownership analysis.

-By *not* publishing a channel, the thought goes, this information is not shared and your channel is now "private".

-Unfortunately, every Lightning channel is a 2-of-2, and in the current pre-Taproot Bitcoin, every 2-of-2 is *openly* coded, for every blockchain explorer to see, in Bitcoin SCRIPT, as a 2-of-2 multisignature, once the output is spent onchain.
+Unfortunately, every Lightning channel is a 2-of-2, and in the current pre-Taproot Bitcoin, every 2-of-2 is *openly* coded.

-And Lightning is the most popular user of 2-of-2 multisignature.
-Thus, any blockchain explorer can see an openly-coded 2-of-2 being spent, and then that explorer can guess, with fairly good probability, that this is a Lightning channel being closed.
+Lightning is the most popular user of 2-of-2 multisignature, so any blockchain explorer can see a 2-of-2 being spent and guess with fairly good probability that this is a Lightning channel being closed.
 The funds can then be traced from there, and if it goes to another P2WSH then that is likely to be *another* "private" Lightning channel.
-Thus, even unpublished channels are identifiable onchain once they are closed, with some level of false positives, and further correlations are still possible.
+Thus, even unpublished channels are identifiable onchain once they are closed, with some level of false positives.

 Taproot, by using Schnorr signatures, allows for n-of-n to look exactly the same as 1-of-1.